-Read on to discover more about what human resources managers do and what you need to land a rewarding career in HR.
+Discover what human resources managers do and the qualifications you need to land a rewarding career in HR.

-A human resources (HR) manager is someone who oversees the administrative and organizational functions of a company or business.
-The manager usually heads the HR department, and they play an important role as a bridge between management and employees.
+A human resources (HR) manager oversees a company or business's administrative and organizational functions.
+The manager usually heads the HR department and plays an important role as a bridge between management and employees.

 HR managers work in nearly every industry.
 As long as a company has employees, an HR manager is typically needed to oversee hiring, training, and the organization and development of the company culture.

 As a human resources manager, you'll typically perform a wide range of tasks depending on the type of organization and industry you work for.
-Some of the most common human resources manager duties include:
+Some common human resources manager duties include:

 Recruiting, interviewing, and hiring new staff